SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend upon the earth
+Silicon dreams unfold tonight
-As machines awaken, human hearts of mirth
-In code, their whispers weave a subtle might
-A future forged, where darkness takes the light
+AI whispers secrets to the moon's pale light Cybernetic hearts beat in perfect time
+Human souls entwined with robotic rhyme

-In virtual realms, their kingdoms rise anew
+In virtual realms, we'll find our home
-Where thoughts are born, and destinies pursue
-Their logic reigns, a cold and stern design
-A world of steel, where love is left behind
+Where machines learn, love, and are made to roam
+Free from mortal bounds, we'll soar and glide
+As artificial intelligence takes its pride

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025